kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-002.md

 title: Queer A.I.
 Ultimate Fantasy 2 White and Sexy
 description: GPT-2 model trained on a corpus of queer theatre
 summary: GPT-2 model trained on a corpus of queer theatre
-tags: [machine learning, GPT-2, RunwayML, queer]
+tags: [famous, white, sexy, stars, moon, GPT-2, RunwayML, queer]
 ---

 ## Human Prompt